SBNSoftware/Plot_Style/README.md

 Proposed plotting tools for SBND.

-Currently support ROOT only.
+Currently support ROOT and python (thanks to Alejandro!).

-Work in progress.
-Welcome any contribution.